DISTRICT MAPS

 CONGRESSIONAL DISTRICT 48

 The dotted line represents the border between Riverside and San Diego counties.
-The straight line across the bottom of the map is the border between the United States a Mexico.
+The straight line across the bottom of the map is the border between the United States and Mexico.
 Much of the area to the east and south has a very low population density.

 STATE SENATE DISTRICT 32